 Childcare quality and standards

-Childcare standards are regulated by the Office for Standards in Education, Children's Services and Skills (Ofsted).
+Childcare standards are regulated by the Ofsted.
 Ofsted registered providers are checked for safety and suitability for caring for children.
 Find out how Ofsted checks standards, and which providers need to be Ofsted-registered.

 If a childcare provider is registered on the Early Years Register (EYR), or on either part of the General Childcare Register (GCR), then they must meet certain standards.
 These standards include the suitability of the staff for working with children, and the suitability and safety of the premises.